DCM-us-etsii/DCM-us-etsii/README.md

-A student from Seville trying their hardest to not fall under the pressure.
+A student from Seville trying their hardest.
-Most code in this account will probably be shit, if not absolutely useless.
+Most code in this account will probably be exceedingly bad, if not copletely useless for regular people.